nikola-winmaker/vMCAL/README.md

 ## Usage notes

-* To use this project, you will need to provide an Autosar application as a DLL compiled with vMCAL *.c and *.h files provided in src_gen folder.
+* To use this project, you will need to provide an Autosar application as a shared library (currently DLL only supported).
+* Autosar application needs to be compiled with vMCAL *.c and *.h files provided in src and src_gen folder.\
+  In folder src are static files which are calling generated vMCAL functions for every MCAL component.
 * Make sure to implement the "start_application" function in your Autosar application.
 This is nessesary to synhronize both Python and C application before simulation starts.\
  C function declaration: \
 __declspec(dllexport) void start_application(void){\